-Weed management in aerobic rice cultivation in South Gujarat India
+Weed management in aerobic rice cultivation in South Gujarat, India

 ABSTRACT

-The experimententitled Weed management in aerobic rice cultivation in South Gujarat India was conducted during kharif seasons of 2020-2022 at the Main Rice Research Centre, Navsari Agricultural University, Navsari, Gujarat.
-The experiment was carried out in Randomized Block Design with three replications.
-The results revealed that total weed population-grasses, sedges and broad leaved weed and dry weed biomass was affected by different weed management practices as compared to unweeded practices.
-Total weed population and dry weed biomass were significantly recorded lower with weed free practices but it was remained at par with mechanical weed management practices.
-Weed index was found lower with weed free practices followed by mechanical weeding.
-Weed control efficiency was recorded higher under weed free treatment followed by mechanical weeding as compared to rest of the weed management treatments.
-Yield attributes like panicle/m2, panicle weight; grain and straw yield of rice were recorded significantly higher with weed free treatment but it was at par with mechanical weeding.
+An experiment on weed management in aerobic rice cultivation in South Gujarat India was conducted during the kharif seasons of 2020-2022 at the Main Rice Research Centre, Navsari Agricultural University, Navsari, Gujarat, India.
+The experiment was carried out in a Randomized Block Design with three replications.
+The results revealed that total weed population-grasses, sedges, and broad-leaved weeds and dry weed biomass was affected by different weed management practices as compared to unweeded practices.
+Total weed population and dry weed biomass were significantly lower with weed-free practices, but they remained at par with mechanical weed management practices.
+The weed index was found to be lower with weed-free practices followed by mechanical weeding.
+Weed control efficiency was recorded as higher under weed-free treatment, followed by mechanical weeding, as compared to the rest of the weed management treatments.
+Yield attributes like panicle/m2, panicle weight, grain and straw yield of rice were recorded significantly higher with weed-free treatment, but it was at par with mechanical weeding.

 Keywords: Aerobic rice, weed management, mechanical weeding, yield, sustainable practice